Step 4: Outputting Acceleration Sensor and Rate Gyro States¶

 accelSensor = io->body()->findDevice<AccelerationSensor>("ACCEL_SENSOR");

-For these devices,
+For these devices:

 io->enableInput(accelSensor);